badlydrawnben/eleventy-guide/src/posts/020-collections.md

   ### Sorting with a filter

-  If you want the option of being able to sort your collection in a number of ways - you might want most recent posts first, but also be able to show the two most recent 'featured' posts for example, then separating the collection registration from the sorting is a good way to go.
+  If you want the option of being able to sort your collection in a number of ways - you might want most recent posts first, but also be able to show the two most recent 'featured' posts for example – then **separating the collection registration from the sorting is a good way to go**.

   This means you're not duplicating code by having to register separate `postList`, `featuredPostList` and `postListAlphabetical` collections for example.

   So register your collection (you don't need to if it's a simple one based on tags or folder).
 Then also create a separate filter which can be applied to any collection you like.

-  Check out the Filters page for how to go about it.
+  Check out the [Filters page](/filters) for how to go about registering your own filters.

-  Better in some circumstances if you want to sort the same collection in different ways - may want it most recent, or only 'featured' posts.
-Sometimes top to bottom, reverse it.
-Don't want to have to create separate collections each time.

-  You add the filter in config then use it as a Nunjucks pipe

-  Examples from this site
-  ordering by filename as easiest to add in and change rather than edit FrontMatter for each one.
-DOnt need to register it.
-Created the filter.

-See filters page for some examples.

-  plus see pagination filter - chop off the first 4 digits so permalinks look nicer.

-Explicit or implicit
-By tags, or location in folder, or loads of other things - some code examples

-Can order them when registering
-But another way is to have registering and filtering/ordering separate

-This example.
-Not rgeistering any collections in eleventy fiel.
-All by tag So all have post tag and then also have sections as well.
-Show loop.